‘Wayward Pines’ Renewed For Season 3 Or Canceled? Fans Are Still Hopeful As Fox Debates Renewing The Series

 While Fox hasn’t confirmed there would be a Season 3 of the series, Wayward Pines fans continue to hold out hope because the network hasn’t confirmed the series was being canceled either.

-Per Hidden Remote’s FanSided, while Fox has yet to confirm whether the series was being renewed for Season 3 or canceled, a recent announcement have given Wayward Pines fans a new glimmer of hope that the series would be renewed for Season 3.
+Per Hidden Remote‘s FanSided, while Fox has yet to confirm whether the series was being renewed for Season 3 or canceled, a recent announcement has given Wayward Pines fans a new glimmer of hope that the series would be renewed for Season 3.

 Keep reading to learn more about Wayward Pine and what the chances of us getting to enjoy a Season 3 are!